usail-hkust/VibeWorlding-Gym/assets_retrieval/README.md

 | `standardized_asset_library_with_caption.csv` | 2,622 | Asset attributes for filtering / return fields |
 | `color_shape_detail.csv` | — | Optional color / shape join |
 | `view_prefixes.yaml` | — | View → instruction templates (same as training) |

+The two 2,622-row files cover the 2,616 shipping assets of the release library plus 6 pre-shipping candidates that were used during retrieval training and are retained in the index so that the shipped checkpoint's eval numbers reproduce exactly.
+The extra 6 have no GLB in `render_in_blender/assets/models/clone/`, so in practice the agent never places them — retrieval simply ranks them alongside the 2,616 real assets.

 ## 4. Start the service